Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 How to Choose the Right Psychiatrist for Your Teen

-• Income-Based Sliding Scale: Fees are adjusted based on your income level.
-Lower incomes typically qualify for reduced fees.
+• Income-Based Sliding Scale: Fees are adjusted based on your income level; lower incomes typically qualify for reduced fees.

 • Household Size and Income Combination: This scale considers the household size and income level to determine the fee structure.